Alankvuong/ParkMe/README.md

 **Required Must-have Stories**

-* Input the location for parking
+* [ ] - Input or grab the location for parking
-* Spit out a list of parking spots and their addresses
+* [ ] - Spit out a list of parking spots, their addresses, and the distance from your current location

-**Optional Nice-to-have Stories**
+**Optional Stories**

-* Display parking prices and if it is meter/less
+* [ ] - Display parking prices and if it is meter/less
-* Automatically find location
+* [ ] - Automatically find location using user location
-* Display locations on MapKit
+* [ ] - Display locations on MapKit (or similar)
-* Login to find user preferred parking
+* [ ] - Login to find user preferred parking

 ### 2. Screen Archetypes
+* Login
+   * Login to account or continue as guest
+* Register - User signs up or logs in
+   * When opening the app, the user is prompted to login if they have an account, register if they do not have an account, or to continue as a guest.
 * Creation
-   * Input the location for parking
+   * Input the location(zip code or address)for parking
 * Stream
-   * Spit out a list of parking spots and their addresses
+   * Spit out a list of parking spots and their addresses in a table

 ### 3. Navigation